Common Personal Injury Questions

 How much is my claim worth?

 No two cases are alike, so it is important that you have an experienced attorney evaluate your case for an accurate assessment.
-In general, victims may be able to recover compensation for medical expenses, lost wages, property damages, pain and suffering, and other losses associated with the accident.
+In general, victims may be able to recover compensation for medical expenses, lost wages, property damages, pain and suffering, wrongful death, and other losses associated with the accident.

 Do I have to go to trial?

 Not necessarily.
 Most personal injury cases are settled between the parties without filing a lawsuit.
 In fact, insurance companies are typically more willing to settle a case than take it to trial because filing a lawsuit is a time-consuming and expensive process.